xrdocs/ncs5500/_tutorials/bfd-over-bundle-interfaces-on-ncs5500-and-ncs500.md

 | BI    | Bundle Interface                                                                                                        |
 | IB    | IETF BoB                                                                                                                |

-But the above output does not give us the full details on discriminators, negotiated timer values etc. For looking into those values individually, we need to check the below command.
+But the above output does not give us the full details on discriminators, negotiated timer values so-on and so-forth.
+For looking into those values individually, we need to check the below command.

 <div class="highlighter-rouge">
 <pre class="highlight">